Reopening Your Facility in the “New Normal”

 - Ensure cleaning staff have been thoroughly trained on proper disinfecting guidelines, mixing recommendations and saturation times

-- Determine high-traffic areas that will require thorough cleaning due to heavy usage such as break areas, kitchens, gyms/locker rooms, conference rooms and restrooms
+- Determine high-traffic areas that will require more attention due to heavy usage, such as break areas, kitchens, gyms/locker rooms, conference rooms and restrooms

 - Ensure all cleaning staff practice hand hygiene prior to putting PPE on, and follow Health, Safety, Security & Environment (HSSE) requirements and CDC guidelines

-- Routinely sanitize high-touch point areas while individuals are occupying the facility
+- Routinely disinfect high-touch point areas and manage air quality and ventilation while individuals are occupying the facility

 - After use, workers should properly dispose of or sanitize PPE in accordance with the World Health Organization or local regulatory requirements

 - Update new quantities of food, beverage, and other items with vending machine vendors and make sure vendors comply with new processes and protocols during onsite visits